Tucked into a box canyon surrounded by some of the state’s highest peaks, Telluride is the stuff of legend.

 1. Access by air makes it easier than ever to get here.

-While Telluride may seem off the beaten path, it will only feel that way once you’ve conveniently arrived via one of many direct flights on carriers including American, Delta, United and even low-cost Allegiant.
-For winter 2016–2017, nonstop service from 10 major hubs (Atlanta, Newark, New York LaGuardia, Chicago, Houston, Dallas, Denver, Phoenix, Los Angeles and San Francisco) is your ticket to reach the Montrose Regional Airport, just a scenic 65-mile drive from Telluride.
+While Telluride may seem off the beaten path, travelers can take advantage of nonstop service from 11 major hubs (including Atlanta, Newark, Chicago, Houston, Dallas, Denver, Phoenix, Los Angeles and San Francisco) to reach the Montrose Regional Airport, just a scenic 65-mile drive from Telluride.
 Another option is to fly directly into Telluride Regional Airport, with service through Boutique Air (and a codeshare option on United), or on a charter or private flight, putting you on the slopes in a mere 10 minutes.

 2. Skiers and snowboarders revere the legendary terrain.

 Powder hounds would be hard-pressed to find a more perfect location to point their skis and boards toward.
 In fact, Condé Nast Traveler readers ranked Telluride the No. 1 Ski Resort in North America for three consecutive years.
 And that’s no surprise, given the excellent snow conditions — the region receives more than 300 inches of snow a year — and few crowds to contend with.
 Lift lines are virtually unheard of, and you can spread out over more than 2,000 skiable acres.

 The vast terrain features a mix of beginner, intermediate and advanced areas, ensuring skiers and snowboarders of all abilities will find a wide range of runs to suit their comfort levels.
 More adventurous types should take advantage of unique hike-to terrain, which provides a backcountry experience while remaining in-bounds.
 Best of all, Stay & Ski packages starting at $161 per night are an ideal way to book your accommodations and lift tickets.